EaglePancake/file_splitter/README.md

 - The original file remains unchanged
 - Part files are created in the same directory as the original file
 - Part files are named with `.part{N}` suffix where N is the part number starting from 1
-- The program uses binary mode for reading/writing to preserve file integrity

 ## Limitations